q3769/conseq4j/README.md

 The implementation of this style relies on further hashing of the sequence key's hash code into a fixed number of "buckets".
 These buckets are each associated with a sequential/single-thread executor.
 The same/equal sequence key summons and always gets back the same sequential executor which ensures execution order of its tasks.

-As with hashing, when collision occurs among different sequence keys, unrelated tasks may unfairly precede each other in execution order.
-Nevertheless, with the benefit of fewer synchronization checks, this style may better suit workloads that are asynchronous and more sensitive on overall system throughput.
+As with hashing, collision may occur among different sequence keys.
+When hash collision heppens, different sequence keys' tasks are assinged to the same executor.
+In that case, while the required local execution order for each indivdiual sequence key is still preserved (due to the single-thread setup), unrelated tasks may unfairly block/delay each other from executing.
+With the benefit of fewer synchronization checks, though, this style may better suit workloads that are asynchronous and more sensitive on overall system throughput.

 #### The API: